minnojs/minno-quest/docs/basics/sequencer.md

 to              | The right side of the equation. operator        | The type of comparison to do (read more about operators [here](#operators)).

-In piQuest and piManager, you may want to debug conditions by [activating the DEBUG `conditions` setting](#debugging).
+In miQuest and miManager, you may want to debug conditions by [activating the DEBUG `conditions` setting](#debugging).
 When activated, then any condition that is evaluated will be logged to the console.

 Advanced users may want to replace the whole condition object with a custom function that returns true or false.
 The context for the function is an object holding the *global*, *current* and *questions* objects.